 Being well connected with other Southeast Asian countries such as Singapore and Thailand, traveling to and within Malaysia is very cheap and easy.

-Booking your transportation through 12go.asia enables you to compare the price of different train and bus companies and hence guarantees that you’ll get the best bang for your buck.
+Booking your transportation through 12go.asia enables you to compare the price of different train and bus companies and hence guarantees the lowest price.

 Alternatively, if you don’t want to spend hours on the bus or train during your short Malaysia getaway, AirAsia offers very cheap flights and usually has some pretty awesome deals if you book well in advance.

 Penang Island is located in the northwest of Peninsular Malaysia.
 With a diverse cultural heritage that can be seen through its temples and mosques, historical buildings, interactive street arts and world-class street food, Penang, also known as the food capital of Malaysia, is the perfect place to spend the weekend in Malaysia for foodies and history buff.